 The ‘Floor’ and ‘Ceiling’ Lending Caps

-These are the “floor” and “ceiling” limits for FHA loans in 2017.
-In all other areas, “the loan limit shall be set at 115 percent of the median home price [within the county] as determined by HUD.”
+These are the “floor” and “ceiling” limits for FHA loans in 2023.
+In all other areas, loan limits are typically set at 115% of the median home price for the county, as determined by HUD.
 By design, the maximum FHA lending amounts are intended to be slightly higher than the median home price within a particular area.
 This makes the program suitable for buyers seeking a modestly priced home.

-In most markets, the 2017 limits will give buyers plenty of properties to choose from.
+In most real estate markets, the 2023 limits should give buyers plenty of properties to choose from.
 But it won’t accommodate those who are shopping on the higher end of the price spectrum — nor is it intended to.
-The FHA loan program was created to support “low- and moderate-income home buyers,” particularly those with limited cash saved up for a down payment.
+The FHA loan program was created to support “low- and moderate-income home buyers,” particularly those with limited cash saved for a down payment.